 By calling forth the creative energy of the people and recommitting the Chinese leadership to serve the general welfare, Xi Jinping has ironically invoked that Alexander Hamilton, Benjamin Franklin, Henry Carey, and Abraham Lincoln dedicated their lives to advance.

-He is also invoking the revolutionary spirit of Sun Yat Sen, the Republic of China’s First president (1911) who was trained by American System economists in Hawaii and who modelled his Three Principles of the People on Lincoln’s principle of government “For, By and Of the People”.
+He is also invoking the revolutionary spirit of Sun Yat-Sen, the Republic of China’s First president (1911) who was trained by American System economists in Hawaii and who modeled his Three Principles of the People on Lincoln’s principle of government “For, By and Of the People”.

 Today, new energy sources and creative megaprojects await the political will to overcome those boundary limits met by our current addiction to “limited resources” such as fossil fuels.
 On top of the prospect of connecting Eurasian countries in a “New Silk Road” and connecting it into the Americas through the Bering Strait, the next frontier of human progress is not located on the earth, as Mackinder cynically supposed- but rather in the prospect of unbounded space exploration, lunar and Mars industrialization and asteroid defense.